 As a job applicant with a hearing impairment, it’s important to understand your rights in case you ever need to advocate for yourself.
 Read up on laws regarding hearing loss in the workplace at EEOC.gov, and find answers to common questions below.

 If you wear hearing aids, use them to your advantage.
-Hearing aids have multiple listening programs that can be adjusted to help you hear speech clearly in small or large groups, noisy or echoing environments, etc. Many are equipped with technology that can isolate the most prominent speaker’s voice from background noise so it’s easier to understand.
+Hearing aids have multiple listening programs that can be adjusted to help you hear speech clearly in small or large groups, noisy or echoing environments, etc. Many are equipped with voice isolation technology that can isolate the most prominent speaker’s voice from background noise so it’s easier to understand.
 Find out ahead of time where your interview will be conducted and how many people will be attending; fielding questions from three people will present different listening challenges than a one-on-one conversation.
 Whether your interview will be conducted over the phone, at a coffee shop or in an office conference room, take time beforehand to program your hearing aids accordingly.

 Study up on interview questions specific to the job or field and prepare a few answers that will help you stand out.
 Spend a few hours rehearsing to sharpen up your interviewing skills and boost your confidence before the big day.

-If and when you discuss your hearing loss, be specific and provide context.
+If and when you discuss your hearing loss at an interview, be specific and provide context.
 Don’t just say “I’m hard-of-hearing” or “I wear hearing aids” and move on—it may make your interviewer feel uncomfortable or unsure of your ability to succeed on the job.
 Instead, briefly explain how you use hearing aids to help you hear better.
 Consider providing examples of how you’ve successfully coped with hearing loss at work.
 Being open and transparent can go a long way to improve communication during the interview and help both you and the interviewer feel at ease.
 The more relaxed and confident you are about your hearing loss, the more confident your interviewer will be, too.

 Use these additional tips for a positive interview experience.